mattbradley/mattlang/NOTES.md

 { name: String, age: Int, city: String } <=< { name: String, age: Int }
 ```

-The first struct is a subtype of the second since it contains all of the second's labels
+The first record is a subtype of the second since it contains all of the second's labels
 and the same types for those labels.
 Note that even though it has an extra `city` label,
 it is still a subtype, since every function that accepts the second type will expect it
 only to have `name` and `age` labels of type `String` and `Int`, which the first type